Work Permits for the USA

 It can lead to permanent residency and is relatively easy to obtain with the right documentation and presentation.
 Expats would need to be transferred from a company’s offices in their home country to an office in the USA.

 This requires a direct financial investment into a new or existing business.
-The minimum funds required for the investment are either 500,000 USD or 1 million USD depending on the geographic area where the applicant plans to set up their business operations.
+The minimum funds required for the investment vary depending on the geographic area where the applicant plans to set up their business operations.
 The expat's new company can then sponsor their Green Card application.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.